zhgzhg/LoRaPacketForwarder/README.md

 LoRa UDP Packet Forwarder for Linux
 ===================================

-Single channel LoRa UDP packet forwarder ideal for developing or for testing purposes.
+Single channel LoRa UDP packet forwarder ideal for development or testing purposes.
 Can only receive LoRa data and upload it to one 1 more servers.
-This project is ideal for DIY the cheapest possible LoRa "gateway" consisting of single board computer and a $4 LoRa module.
+This project is ideal for DIY of one of the cheapest LoRa "gateway"s consisting of a single-board computer and a $4 LoRa module.

 The goal of the project is to provide simple LoRa forwarder for: